marvosyntactical/joeynmt/NOTES.md

 * Single attention pass with query=h2\_norm of last layer works better
 * change implementation to this if Artem agrees *TODO*

+MultiHeadedKBAttention:
+* figure out if possible to make this more like vanilla transformer (nativity)
+* what to do with heads? atm: sum (artem: information loss!)

 ---

 ### 07.04.20 training on GPU